 Adobe Audition has a sleek design, while Audacity gives an old vibe.
 It uses basic colors and an old layout.

-In this section, we will compare some common effects and how both perform.
-On Audition, you find effects categorized in the effects navigation menu, while Audacity displays effects alphabetically.
+In Audition, you find effects categorized in the effects navigation menu.
+Audacity displays them alphabetically.

 Graphics Equaliser (10, 20, 30 Bands)